tom-jj-G/stock-analysis/README.md

 - Previous non-optimized macro "All_Stock_Analysis()" (also under Module 2) has been kept to show improvements of the refactored macro.
 It is also linked with a button (named "Run Analysis for All Stocks").

 ## Data analysis (limited to year 2018)
-Based on macros results, on the 12 tickers analyzed, on two had a positive return for the year 2018.
+On the 12 tickers analyzed, only two had a positive return for the year 2018.
 Both returns are huge and these tickers should be the most "go and invest" ones.